Russian missile hits another Ukraine apartment block, 1 dead

 A missile strike on the city's train station last April, which Kyiv and much of the international community blamed on Moscow, killed dozens of people and wounded more than 100.

-Russian President Vladimir Putin, speaking Tuesday during a meeting with workers at a helicopter factory in southern Siberia, once again justified the conflict in Ukraine as an existential one for Russia, saying that it's fighting for its existence as a state.
+Russian President Vladimir Putin, speaking Tuesday during a meeting with workers at a helicopter factory in southern Siberia, once again cast the conflict in Ukraine as an existential one for Russia, charging that unlike the West -- which, he said, is seeking to advance its geopolitical clout -- it's fighting for its existence as a state.

 "For us, it's not a geopolitical task," Putin said, "it's the task of survival of Russian statehood and the creation of conditions for the future development of our country."